AccelerateNetworks/PagingServer/README.rst

       sudo -u paging -- setsid paging & disown
-      sudo -u paging -- setsid jackd --nozombies --no-realtime -d dummy disown
+      sudo -u paging -- setsid jackd --nozombies --no-realtime -d dummy & disown

-    On many "classical" sysvinit/rc.d systems it can be done by adding these to /etc/rc.local, or creating a separate initscript for these in ``/etc/init.d`` or ``/etc/rc.d``.
+    On many "classic" sysvinit/rc.d systems it can be done by adding these to /etc/rc.local, or creating a separate initscript for these in ``/etc/init.d`` or ``/etc/rc.d``.